 This piece was originally published by Don Procter in the Journal of Commerce.
 We are republishing it here for your reading and for our internal records.
+Please note the Heavy Equipment Transportation Centre has since been renamed the Vehicle Technology & Research Centre (VTRC).

 The first of its kind in Western Canada, MotiveLab is a 3,000 square foot room clad in steel thermal panels being constructed inside an addition to the Heavy Equipment Transportation Centre at RRC’s Notre Dame campus.